 |This plan includes preventive care (e.g., routine teeth cleanings).
 Depending on the type of policy that you own, you may use it to cover for certain kinds of specialized dental care.

 |Hospital Care Plan

 |This plan is responsible for hospitalization fees should you suffer from serious sickness or other health conditions.
 The plan may provide policyholders with a cash payout to pay for the hospital bills.

 What is not covered in secondary health insurance?

 There are usually limits on coverage and services that insurers offer in these plans.
 Typically, supplementary health insurance plans will not pay for experimental or cosmetic services.
 This may vary from plan to plan, though.

-Where can you buy secondary health insurance?
+Where can i buy secondary health insurance in Canada?

 If you work full-time for a company, your company is likely to offer you secondary insurance as part of the benefit package.
 According to The Commonwealth Fund, 67% of Canadians have complimentary insurance coverage through employers.
 This offers benefits such as vision and dental care, private hospital rooms and rehabilitation services, etc. You can also purchase secondary health insurance from private insurance companies.

 Thanks to a secondary health insurance plan, you can ensure your own protection.
 You may consider buying supplemental health insurance coverage if you are in one of the following situations: